MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-7-support.md

 These update packages are configured to apply ***only*** to devices running Windows 7.
 These update packages can't be used to update Microsoft 365 Apps on devices running other supported operating systems, such as Windows 11 or Windows 10.

 If you use an automatic deployment rule (ADR), you should create a new rule for these update packages.
 Then, use the new rule for your collection that contains your Windows 7 devices.
-We recommend using the "Title" property and searching for "Microsoft 365 Apps Update for Windows 7" as well as the architecture you support.
+We recommend using the "Title" property and searching for "Microsoft 365 Apps Update for Windows 7" and the architecture you support.
 If you support both x86 and x64, you can include both updates in one Software Update Package as clients will apply the appropriate update.
 You should also check other existing ADRs to make sure they don't incorrectly try to apply these update packages, which are only for devices running Windows 7, to devices running other operating systems.

 ## Extended availability of Version 2002